 Are you Target-obsessed like I am?
 If you are, don’t shop at Target again without downloading their free app.

-This app gives you coupons for products straight to your phone for the cashier to scan.
+This app gives you store coupons, called Circle offers, for products straight to your phone for the cashier to scan.
 Talk about easy.

 Yes, that’s right.